Sonic the Hedgehog Music Title Card

 Sonic music spans all musical media from records to cassette tapes to CDs.
 It also covers many genres including pop, rap, rock, techno and more--so there's plenty to listen to no matter what you like.
 From lyrical tunes to all-synthesized sounds, there are also remixes a plenty to be had.

 This section is a musical trip through Sonic's history.
 The albums can come from any country, so the country of "Main Sales" will be mentioned with each description so you know where to look for it.
 Each item has front and back covers, as well as a track listing.
+All of the music on this page is classic.

 Current Page 199X-199X Page 2 Sonic Adventure 1 & 2 Page 3 Shadow, Rush, Riders & Heroes